 THE GOALS of the Montana Native Plant Society are to preserve, conserve, and study the native plants and plant communities of Montana, and to educate the public about the values of our native flora.

 The Montana Native Plant Society (MNPS) is a non-profit organization chartered in 1987.
 Today we have over 600 members.
 Membership is open to individuals, families, and organizations within and outside Montana.
-Members can affiliate themselves with local chapters or join as Eastern or Western At-Large members (see Chapters and Areas in menu above).
+Members may affiliate themselves with local chapters or join as Eastern or Western At-Large members (see Chapters and Areas in menu above).

 KELSEYA, the MNPS newsletter, is published four times a year and is included with your membership.
 Kelseya contains timely articles about Montana plants and their communities, listings of chapter and state meetings and field trips, and updates on native plant issues.

 An ANNUAL MEETING of the MNPS brings together members from throughout the state to some of the most beautiful places in Montana to learn and socialize through field trips, workshops, and other programs.